Human spaceflight programs: Artemis program (USA, 2017–ongoing)

 The Artemis program is an ongoing crewed spaceflight program carried out by NASA, U.S. commercial spaceflight companies, and international partners such as ESA, with the goal of landing "the first woman and the next man" on the lunar south pole region by 2025.
 Artemis would be the first step towards the long-term goal of establishing a sustainable presence on the Moon, laying the foundation for private companies to build a lunar economy, and eventually sending humans to Mars.

-Artemis 1 was the first mission of the Artemis Program and was the first integrated flight of the Space Launch System and the Orion (spacecraft).
-During the mission, an uncrewed Orion capsule will spend 10 days in a 40,000 mi distant retrograde orbit around the Moon before returning to Earth.
+Artemis I was the first mission of the Artemis Program and was the first integrated flight of the Space Launch System and the Orion (spacecraft).
+During the mission, an uncrewed Orion capsule spent 10 days in a 40,000 mi distant retrograde orbit around the Moon before returning to Earth.

-Artemis 2, the first crewed mission of the program, is planned to launch four astronauts in May 2024 on a free-return flyby of the Moon at a distance of 4,000 mi.
+Artemis II, the first crewed mission of the program, is planned to launch four astronauts in May 2024 on a free-return flyby of the Moon at a distance of 4,000 mi.

-After Artemis 2, the Power and Propulsion Element of the Lunar Gateway and three components of an expendable lunar lander are planned to be delivered on multiple launches from commercial launch service providers.
+After Artemis II, the Power and Propulsion Element of the Lunar Gateway and three components of an expendable lunar lander are planned to be delivered on multiple launches from commercial launch service providers.

-Artemis 3 is planned to be the maiden flight of the SLS Block 1B and will use the minimalist Gateway and expendable lander to achieve the first crewed lunar landing of the program.
+Artemis III is planned to be the maiden flight of the SLS Block 1B and will use the minimalist Gateway and expendable lander to achieve the first crewed lunar landing of the program.
 The flight is planned to touch down on the lunar south pole region, with two astronauts staying there for about one week.